shaunography/snotra/README.md

 ## usage
 `$ python3 snotra.py --output-dir ./snotra/`

+The default AWS profile as defined in ~/.aws/credentials is used.

 ## Checks
 ### CIS Benchmark v1.4.0
 Snotra currently completes all checks included in the latest CIS Benchmark.
 Although Snotra reports on them, a few of the checks can not be completed programatically - these are marked accordingly.